Hydralyph/twiknight/README.md

 3. Use "git clone https://github.com/Hydralyph/twiknight.git" to grab the repo for first use. ***MAKE SURE TO HAVE YOUR TERMINAL IN THE FOLDER YOU WISH THE REPO TO BE CLONED TO.***

+> **Warning**
+> Before proceeding, you will have to change directories to jump inside of the "twiknight" folder that was cloned.
+You can do this either by using the same terminal and the cd command, or by opening a terminal in the "twiknight" folder.

 4. Type "git checkout BRANCH_NAME", where BRANCH_NAME is your first name in lowercase. *You can check the branches on Github to ensure the branch you are using is correctly named.*

 5. Type "git pull origin BRANCH_NAME", where BRANCH_NAME is the same as before.
 This should update the local repo if anything has changed (which it shouldn't have).